When is a check required?

 - a decision to make the order is quashed or set aside under section 39(1)(d) of the old Act; or

-- a supervision order or detention order is made in respect of the A person who has committed a crime. under the Serious Sex Offenders (Detention and Supervision) Act 2009 (Vic).
+- a supervision order or detention order is made in respect of the offender under the Serious Sex Offenders (Detention and Supervision) Act 2009 (Vic).

 A list of relevant offences for each category of applicant is on the Working with Children Check Unit website (www.workingwithchildren.vic.gov.au).

 For more information about working with children checks, visit www.workingwithchildren.vic.gov.au.